 One of the most important steps is to decide which category of Medicare coverage you prefer.
 Medicare Part C, also called Medicare Advantage, is more like traditional insurance with a single unified policy sold by an insurance company.
 Alternatively, you can get Original Medicare (Parts A and B) directly through the government, and you have the option to supplement with a Medigap plan to reduce your out-of-pocket costs.

 There are many factors to consider when deciding between these categories.
 For example, a Medicare Advantage plan will have a network of health care providers, but Original Medicare can be used at any facility that accepts Medicare.

 - Make sure you have prescription drug coverage

-Most Medicare Advantage plans include coverage for prescription drugs.
-If you choose Original Medicare or your Medicare Advantage plan doesn’t have prescription drug coverage, it's important to add on a stand-alone prescription drug plan, called Medicare Part D, to protect you from the high cost of medications.
+To protect yourself from the high cost of medications, choose a Medicare Advantage plan that includes coverage for prescription drugs.
+Or if you choose Original Medicare, it's important to add on a stand-alone prescription drug plan, called Medicare Part D.

 - Request personalized quotes to find the best deal for the level of coverage you want